 Every child in Colorado should be able to access an adequate amount of healthy food to thrive and achieve their potential.
-Child nutrition programs, including school breakfast, after-school meals and snacks, and summer meals, invest in the health, education and development of Colorado kids.
+Child nutrition programs, including school breakfast, after-school meals and snacks, summer meals, and WIC invest in the health, education and development of Colorado kids.

 Need help getting groceries?
 Or want to find out more about food and nutrition programs for your family and children?
 Call the statewide, bilingual food resource hotline toll-free at (855) 855-4626, or in Metro Denver at (720) 382-2920, anytime between 8 a.m. and 4:30 p.m., Monday through Friday.
 All calls are kept confidential.

 After-school programs provide you with a place to support the academic, social and emotional well-being of your children.
 For many children and teenagers, the meals and snacks served within this setting can be a great source of nutrition as well as opportunity for them to learn healthy eating habits.
 When paired with nutritious snacks, these after-school programs create a win-win that benefits a child’s cognitive abilities, physical development, school readiness and future eating habits.

 What if my child’s after-school program does not offer meals or snacks?
 Ask them to look into the after-school component of the Child and Adult Care Food Program by visiting the Colorado Department of Public Health and Environment’s Child and Adult Care Food Program website, or by calling (303) 692-2330.

 How can I spread the word within my community?
 Download these fliers for more information: